Lodhran

 Lodhran (لودهراں), is a city and the capital of Lodhran District in the Punjab province of Pakistan.
 It is Pakistan's 81st largest city.
 It is located on the northern side of River Sutlej.

 Lodhran is famous for its cotton crop and mangoes.

-Administration

-As well as being district capital, Lodhran is the administrative centre of Lodhran tehsil, which is subdivided into 28 Union Councils.
+Demographics

+Population

+According to 2023 census, Lodhran had a population of 144,512.

 Development projects

 The federal government spent Rs.
 5.6 billion on 53 development schemes in the Public Health Engineering sector.
 These schemes involved building and fixing water supply systems, sewage treatment plants, and drainage systems in different areas, with the aim of improving access to clean water and sanitation, especially in remote and underprivileged regions.
 The government allocated Rs.
 1.06 billion for 10 projects in Punjab, which included development projects in Lodhran.

 Lodhran-Multan highway

-In mid 2021, Pakistan started the construction of a new 62km two-lane road to connect Lodhran, Khanewal, and Multan.
+In mid 2021, Pakistan started the construction of a new 62 km two-lane road to connect Lodhran, Khanewal, and Multan.
 The aim was to boost transportation and trade between the three districts and improve the infrastructure in the region.